barbenhamou/NetflixProject/Wiki/WebApp/Movies&Admin.md

 Our website has some small cool animations to the buttons, cards and more!
 We urge you to go and see for yourself :)

 # Movie Information Page
-Now we can press the `i` on below the movie and see its trailer and info:
+Now you can press the `i` below the movie and see its trailer and info:

 ![](../../PreviewImages/Web/MovieInfo.png)

-In this page we also get recommendations, based on the movie and what other users watched.
+In this window we also get recommendations, based on the movie and what other users watched.
 Currently there are no other users, so we do not get any recommendations.

 ## The Recommendation Algorithm
 The recommendation algorithm calculates a relevance value to each movie, excluding movies that the user already watched and the movie that we are now looking at (in the info page).
 The 10 most relevant movies are showed in descending order of relevance.